 Classic Harbor Line

-She was built here in the state of New York by Scarano Boat Building in 2005 and is currently the only non-sailing yacht in our Classic Harbor Line fleet.
-We take great pride in her New York heritage and we additionally take great pride in serving the very best of New York beers, wines, cheeses, produce & famous local bakery aboard her decks.
+Both the Yacht Manhattan and Manhattan II were constructed right here in New York State by Scarano Boat Building.
+We take great pride in their New York heritage as well as in serving the very best of New York bees, wines, cheeses, produce and local baked goods aboard their decks.

-Edible Manhattan wrote that we are “Not Your Mother’s Circle Line”.
-We strive to surpass any “tourist” expectations of what a “harbor cruise” entails: we include a “Taste of NY” in our menus, maintain an unprecedented level of hospitality and we do so aboard a special, beautiful, intimate yacht built by NY craftsmen.
+Edible Manhattan wrote that we are “not your mother’s Circle Line.”
+We strive to surpass any “tourist” expectations of what a harbor cruise entails: We include a “taste of New York” in our menus and maintain an unprecedented level of hospitality aboard a special, beautiful, intimate yacht built by NY craftsmen.

-Classically-lined & comfortable with teak decks and mahogany rails, she can accommodate up to 50 for dinner & 75 for passed hors d’ oeuvres.
-She features an enclosed, cushioned observatory surrounded by large windows & skylights.
-She is equipped for all weather with a/c & heating and thus operates comfortably from early spring through New Year’s Day.
+Classically-lined and comfortable with teak decks and mahogany rails, these vessels can accommodate up to 110 guests.
+They feature an enclosed, cushioned observatory surrounded by large windows and skylights.
+They are equipped for all weather with a/c & heating and thus operates comfortably from early spring through New Year’s Day.